AI-sandbox/archetypal-analysis/README.md

 - `--initialize`: defines the initialization method to guess initial archetypes.
 ## Using Plink2 binary files (.pgen)

-If the data format you will be working on is _Plink2 Binary Files (.pgen, .psam, .pvar)_ then you also need to install the package `pgenlib`.
+If the data format that you will be working on is _Plink2 Binary Files (.pgen, .psam, .pvar)_ then you also need to install the package `pgenlib`.
 This package is not available in PyPi, but is included in the [plink repository](https://github.com/chrchang/plink-ng/tree/master/2.0/Python).
 Installation instructions can be found in the [corresponding `README.md` file](https://github.com/chrchang/plink-ng/blob/master/2.0/Python/ReadMe.md).
 While you will need to clone the whole repository, you can remove it after installing the package, unless you plan to work with it.

 ## License